-If you are a retiree or separating with an SPD Code that confers transition benefits, you may take up to 20 days PTDY for job hunting, house hunting, or other relocation activities.
+If you are a retiree or separating for a reason that confers transition benefits, you may take up to 20 days PTDY for job hunting, house hunting, or other relocation activities.

-If you are stationed overseas, or if you are an OCONUS resident not stationed at your home of record, you may take up to 30 days PTDY.
+If you are stationed overseas, or if you are an Outside Continental United States (OCONUS) resident not stationed at your home of record, you may take up to 30 days PTDY.
 OCONUS residents must use the 30 days PTDY only for house and job-hunting to the State, territory, possession, or country of their domicile.

-If you are overseas, have a legal residence in the United States, and you plan to return to your home state after involuntary separation or retirement, you may be authorized up to a total of 30 days transition PTDY.
+If you are overseas, have a legal residence in the United States, and you plan to return to your home State after involuntary separation or retirement, you may be authorized up to a total of 30 days transition PTDY.
 The domicile is defined as your home of record, or the place from which you were called-up or ordered to active duty, the place of first enlistment, or your place of permanent legal residence.